-• No refunds are given to students who make schedule changes after the first week of classes, but remain in school.
+• No refunds are given to students who make schedule changes after the add/drop period, but remain in school.

 • Students completely withdrawing from school within the add/drop period will receive a refund of tuition and fees assessed, based on the withdrawal refund schedule.
-Withdrawal refunds are computed based upon the date the Registrar receives the completed/correctly executed withdrawal form.
+Withdrawal refunds are computed based upon the date the Registrar receives the completed/ correctly executed withdrawal form.
 Withdrawal computations are not effective the date the student stops attending classes.
 The refund must be claimed during the semester in which the refund applies.

-Fall and Spring Semester Percent of Fee Withdrawal during first week of classes Withdrawal during second or third week of classes Fall and Spring Semester Withdrawal during first week of classes Withdrawal during second or third week of classes Withdrawal after third week of classes no refund Summer Session Withdrawal during first week of classes Withdrawal during second or third week of classes Withdrawal after third week of classes Percent of Fee Withdrawal during first week of classes Withdrawal during second or third week of classes Withdrawal after third week of classes no refund
+Fall and Spring Semester Percent of Fee Withdrawal during first week of classes Withdrawal during second or third week of classes Withdrawal after third week of classes no refund Summer Session Percent of Fee Withdrawal during first week of classes Withdrawal during second or third week of classes Withdrawal during second or third week of classes Withdrawal after third week of classes no refund